dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - [ ] ```(SELECT AVG(age)```
 - [ ] ```SELECT * FROM zoo```

 Question 08: There are many wolves in the zoo: black wolf, white wolf, lucky wolf, little wolf.
-They all have 'wolf' at the end of their names.
+They all have "wolf" at the end of their names.
 Print the ages of all of the wolves.

 ```sql
 SELECT age FROM zoo